elastic/logstash-docs-md/docs/vpr/v10-8-2-plugins-outputs-elasticsearch.md

 ## Batch Sizes [_batch_sizes_73]

-This plugin attempts to send batches of events to the [{{es}} Bulk API](https://www.elastic.co/docs/api/doc/elasticsearch/operation/operation-bulk) as a single request.
+This plugin attempts to send batches of events to the [Elasticsearch Bulk API](https://www.elastic.co/docs/api/doc/elasticsearch/operation/operation-bulk) as a single request.
 However, if a batch exceeds 20MB we break it up into multiple bulk requests.
 If a single document exceeds 20MB it is sent as a single request.

 ## DNS Caching [_dns_caching_73]